cmoore4/phalcon-rest/README.md

 It is highly recommended to read through the index.php, HTTPException.php and RESTController.php files, as I've tried to comment them extensively.

+Also included is an .htaccess file for Apache servers that will help with CORS requests-- though it is not compliant with REST, it does help for development purposes.

 API Assumptions
 ---------------